Idea

 As you can see, training those same number of employees could be significantly more costly with that different equation.

 So, it might only cost $5,000 to create the training session.
-But, for each session of the training the cost increases.
-If each session costs $500 to run and holds 30 employees, with 10,000 employees the total cost would be $171,667, or 5000 +((10000/30)*500) to do the training.
+However, the cost increases for each training session.
+If each session costs $500 to run and has 30 employees, with 10,000 employees, the total cost would be $171,667, or 5000 +((10000/30)*500) to do the training.

 That’s a cost of $17.17 per session vs. the cost of $1.50 for digital training.